freebsd/freebsd-src/docs/CommandGuide/dsymutil.rst

  Specifies a ``path`` to prepend to all debug symbol object file paths.

+.. option:: --papertrail

+ When running dsymutil as part of your build system, it can be desirable for warnings to be part of the end product, rather than just being emitted to the output stream.
+When enabled warnings are embedded in the linked DWARF debug information.

 .. option:: -s, --symtab

  Dumps the symbol table found in *executable* or object file(s) and exits.

+.. option:: --toolchain

+ Embed the toolchain in the dSYM bundle's property list.

+.. option:: -u, --update

+ Update an existing dSYM file to contain the latest accelerator tables and other DWARF optimizations.
+This option will rebuild the '.apple_names' and '.apple_types' hashed accelerator tables.

 .. option:: -v, --verbose